 All agency information must be protected from unauthorized access to help ensure the information's confidentiality and maintain its integrity.
 As with other assets, not all information has the same use or value, and therefore information requires different levels of protection.
-Each agency will follow established data classification processes in accordance with the NITC Security Officer's Handbook, best practices, State directives, and legal and regulatory requirements, as determined by the appropriate levels of protection and sensitivity of that information.
+Each agency will follow established data classification processes in accordance with the NITC Security Officer's Handbook, best practices, State directives, and legal and regulatory requirements, as determined by the appropriate levels of protection and classification of that information.
 All information will be classified and managed based on its confidentiality, integrity, and availability characteristics as defined in the NITC Security Officer Handbook.

-To ensure interruptions to normal agency business operations are minimized and critical agency business applications and processes are protected from the effects of major failures, each agency, in cooperation with the Chief Information Officer, must develop backup plans that meet the recovery requirements defined by the agency.
-Back-ups of critical data and software must be performed regularly and stored properly.
-Appropriate processes will be defined in the agency's recovery plan to ensure the reasonable and timely recovery of all information, applications, systems and security regardless of platform or physical form or format, should that information become corrupted, destroyed, or unavailable for a defined period.
+To ensure interruptions to normal agency business operations are minimized and critical agency business applications and processes are protected from the effects of major failures, each agency, in cooperation with the Chief Information Officer, must develop disaster recovery and business continuity plans that meet the recovery requirements defined by the agency.
+Preservation of critical data and software must be performed regularly and stored properly.
+Appropriate processes issues works lege", Deleted: information owner wn as Deleted: D Deleted: O Deleted: ust be cation shared Deleted: Part Deleted: ¶ e the nation Each curity nts, as n.
+All Deleted: sensitivity ability gency gency gency gency cesses Deleted: backup Deleted: backup Deleted: backup will be defined in the agency's recovery plan to ensure the reasonable and timely recovery of all information, applications, systems and security regardless of platform or physical form or format, should that information become corrupted, destroyed, or unavailable for a defined period.
 (Refer to NITC Information Technology Disaster Recovery Plan Standard)